-“I want to come to work and do what I love and be recognized for what I bring to the table and not waste even one thought on the fact that I am female.
+“I want to come to work and do what I love and be recognized for what I bring to the table and not waste even one thought on the fact that I am a woman.
 Most successful women I know in the field seem to have this attitude and are very comfortable with themselves and their roles.”

-Jennifer: I think the current landscape is rich with opportunity — regardless of gender.
+Jennifer: I think the current landscape is rich with opportunity, regardless of gender.
 The trend that excites me the most is that this is really the first career path that is truly interdisciplinary.
-Courses in applied statistics and applied computer science are filling up with students, again coming from disciplines where we have not previously seen many students, such as psychology, marketing, finance, economics and sociology.
+Courses in applied statistics and applied computer science are filling up with students coming from disciplines where we have not previously seen many students, such as psychology, marketing, finance, economics and sociology.
 This makes for a particularly rich learning environment where students have to solve problems and work in groups with people who think very differently from them.
 When an engineering student, a chemistry student and a marketing student all have to solve the same analytics problem, they are learning important latent skills related to teaming, communication and project management.

-Sarah: I would say that luckily the opportunities for women in data science are the same as those for men.
+Sarah: I would say that, luckily, the opportunities for women in data science are the same as those for men.
 This field benefits from diversity in thinking.
 There is rarely only one way to approach a problem, and new ideas and input can only lead to more variety in approaches and potentially better outcomes.
-Not just that, but the consumers of data science exist in every industry, and therefore require us to interact with a wide variety of businesses and individuals.
+Not just that, but the consumers of data science exist in every industry and therefore require us to interact with a wide variety of businesses and individuals.
 Beyond that, it is a field that values a variety of skills, deep technical abilities, hacking, storytelling, visualization and constant learning.
 This is something I value, and I think it encourages diverse backgrounds as well.